Qazeer/InfoSec-Notes/Windows/Priv_Esc/2-Methodology.md

 *(Metasploit) Local Exploit Suggester*

-The Local Exploit Suggester module suggests local meterpreter exploits that can be used against the target, based on the architecture and platform as well as the available exploits in meterpreter.
+The `local_exploit_suggester` module suggests local `meterpreter` exploits that can be used against the target, based on the architecture and platform as well as the available exploits in `meterpreter`.

  ```
 meterpreter > run post/multi/recon/local_exploit_suggester